Stock Island, FL

 Frequently asked questions

-The cost to rent a boat in Key West for a half-day starts at $130.
-For a full day on the water prices on average range from $260 and $3,8000.
+The cost to rent a boat in Key West for a half-day starts at $56 per hour.
+Boats can be rented in the keys with or without a captain.

 Snorkeling is a popular tourist activity.
 There are many ways to see the coral reefs right off the coast of Key West, from single-hour excursions to full-day excursions.